 “The most intelligent teams rely upon a few common elements: collaboration, communication, best practices, automation, data, data management hubs, algorithms, and analytics,” according to Ardent Partners.
 “AP sits on a goldmine of data… the downstream flow of invoices and payments is an incredible channel for transactional data that can paint a vivid picture of what is happening across the organization.”

-- Earning the recognition the AP team deserves.
-As dispersed AP teams kept their businesses going, working remotely in challenging times, companies discovered the inherent value of electronic invoicing.
+- Earning the recognition the AP personnel deserves.
+As dispersed finance departments kept their businesses going, working remotely in challenging times, companies discovered the inherent value of electronic invoicing.
 As Ardent reports, two-thirds of enterprises now recognize their AP team as either very valuable or exceptionally valuable.

 “The pathway for AP in 2021 and beyond is clear,” the report summarizes: “Become a self-sustaining engine of intelligence and operational prowess, ready to support strategic enterprise endeavors while serving as a source of financial knowledge that can impact heavy, mission-critical corporate decision-making.”

-The Gig is Up.
-With Electronic Invoicing, Any Business Can Handle It
+The Gig is Up!
+Any Business Can Handle It

-There’s another urgent reason why it makes sense to embrace a solution like Yooz to read and route invoices in record time so they can be approved, paid and analyzed for maximum productivity.
-It’s a massive disruptor called the gig economy.
-Almost half the workforce of all companies Ardent surveyed in 2020 was classified as “contingent” or “non-employee.”
+There’s another urgent reason why it makes sense to embrace a solution like Yooz to read and route invoices in record time so they can be approved, paid, and analyzed for maximum productivity.
+It’s a massive disruptor called the gig economy, a free-market system based on temporary positions and independent, short-term workers.
+Why is this increasingly important?
+Almost half the workforce of all companies Ardent surveyed in 2020 was classified as “contingent” or “non-employee” and working on-demand.

 As more enterprises rely on an agile workforce to quickly find the skills they need, electronic invoicing is a key component to better manage and pay those gig workers.
 The pandemic taught companies that they need to improve their workforce flexibility and scalability.
 Ardent sees a golden opportunity to get even more out of end-to-end automation powered by Yooz: “AP can play a pivotal role in not only ensuring that payment data is leveraged in workforce planning, but that key gig workers and contractors are paid quickly and efficiently for the sake of the talent experience.”